 Lots of employers across the country have already adopted these processes voluntarily - long before legislation was put in place.
 Many employers have found that it has not slowed down their application processes or increased hiring costs.

 If you are an employer in one of the affected states, counties or cities you’ll want to consult with your general counsel (even if you think your company is exempt) for guidance.
 From there you’ll want to make sure the language on your job descriptions and applications are compliant.
 Train your management team on the specific laws for your area.
 As a best practice, it’s generally a good idea to ensure your hiring managers are not asking about criminal history as part of the interview process.

 Employment law can be difficult to navigate as a business owner.
 Laws are always changing and penalties can be steep.
 However, it’s important to remember that these laws can actually benefit your business.
 One-in-three adults have a criminal record - that’s a huge pool of applicants, many of whom will never re-offend.
 Criminal convictions do not necessarily equate to bad employees or bad people.
 These new local and state laws give you an opportunity to screen these candidates objectively based on ability, skill, and experience.

-Regardless of who you decide to hire, at Schedulehead we value data-based solutions - including employee performance metrics.
-Use Schedulehead to make managing staffing logistics simple.
+Regardless of who you decide to hire, at Roosted we value data-based solutions - including employee performance metrics.
+Use Roosted to make managing staffing logistics simple.
 We can help manage staff and event scheduling, track employee performance metrics, utilize time tracking reports, and more.
 Contact a Client Success Engineer for more information on how we can support your business.